Fools and Mortals

 The main character of the book is his young brother Richard, also an actor, who constantly lives in the shadow of his older brother, already well known and appreciated and completely devoid of affection towards Richard.

-At that time female actresses were not accepted, so female characters were played by very young boys, still without beards and with voices not yet set up as adults.
+At that time female actresses were not accepted, so female characters were played by very young boys, still without beards and with voices that hadn't broken yet.

 This is Richard's biggest worry, besides poverty and hunger.
 He wants to play male roles and of course earn more money, but William is difficult to convince and the disagreements between them are getting deeper, which leads Richard to think about leaving his brother's company.

 When the manuscript on the tragedy of Romeo and Juliet disappears, William and the other actors immediately think that Richard is the culprit, but he is not the only one who is dissatisfied and angry with William.
-To save his honor and his job, Richard will have the only option to find the real traitor.
+To save his honor and his job, there's only one option: he must find the real traitor.

 Theft and betrayal + brotherly love + the birth of a love story + the enchantment of Shakespeare's works, are all elements from which a wonderful and captivating story could emerge from the first to the last page! __ But this is not the case !!!!__

-If I could laugh at the first vulgar joke (not because of the swear word, but because of the situation: adult men tease each other like school children would), after a while it becomes tiring.
+I might have chuckled at the first crude joke (not because of the swearing itself, but the situation – grown men bickering like schoolboys), but after a while it just gets tiresome.

-2) Between one rehearsal and another, Cornwell inserts pieces of some of Shakespeare's works...
-Yes, of course, it's interesting, but copying verses and inserting them into each chapter isn't that difficult.
+Between one rehearsal and another, Cornwell inserts pieces of some of Shakespeare's works...
+Yes, of course, it's interesting, but copying out verses and inserting them into every chapter isn't exactly hard work

-4) At 60% of the book I was still waiting for something to happen!!!
+4) 60% into the book and I was still waiting for the plot to start!!!!

 Chapters 8 and 9 of the fourth part of the book are finally a little more interesting (but never really compelling, I repeat that this seems like a book written by a novice).